brimdata/zed/pkg/zson/docs/spec.md

 ```
 #<descriptor>:<type>
 ```
-There must be a single colon between the ascii integer descriptor and the type definition and the integer must be composed of string of ascii digits 0-9 with no leading 0 for any non-zero descriptor.
+There must be a single colon between the ASCII integer descriptor and the type definition, and the integer must be composed of a string of ASCII digits `0-9` with no leading `0` for any non-zero descriptor.
-The syntax for \<type> is described by the [type grammar](#type-grammar).
+The syntax for `<type>` is described by the [type grammar](#type-grammar).
-The same grammar applies to both regular types and legacy types (except for an exception regarding "." in field names).
+The same grammar applies to both regular types and legacy types (except for an exception regarding `.` in field names).

-The descriptor directive is the only directive that begins with an ascii decimal digit.
+The descriptor directive is the only directive that begins with an ASCII decimal digit.

-For example, a directive that is a binding between descriptor 27 and a record comprised of fields
+For example, a directive that is a binding between descriptor `27` and a `record` composed of fields
-"foo" of type string and "bar" of type int is expressed as follows:
+"foo" of type `string` and "bar" of type `int` is expressed as follows:
 ```
 #27:record[foo:string,bar:int]
 ```